 Just as important – or maybe even more important – student groups connect people that share interests and ambitions, from defending animal rights or fielding the very best intramural rugby team…ever.

-Discover below just some of the student groups at Vermont Law that might interest you.
+Click a link at right to learn more about student groups at Vermont Law that might interest you.

 Vermont Law students in the Outdoors Club on summit of Mt.
 Washington with Professor Jack Tuholske.